KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Narrator: Our queen looked excited as she said the words.
 The defeat seemed to falter her spirit none.

 Grand Star Igna: Service is in one hour.
+Praise the heavens.

+Narrator: We held one hand to the sky and repeated: "Praise the heavens."
+She turned and walked away.

+Narrator: I looked at Grant.
+His eyes were bloodshot and he was still breathing heavy.
+He looked back at the gates of Terra Manus and my gaze followed.
+They would be celebrating in that city over the death of my comrades.
+We couldn't recover all the bodies from the battlefield.
+I bowed my head and said a short prayer for their souls.
+Those that we could manage to retrieve were being carried off on wooden gurneys for ascension.

+Narrator: Few words were exchanged as we made our way back to camp and waited for Service.

 -- After battle and service

-Narrator: Tired and bruised I layed in the lush grass staring at the stars.
+Narrator: Tired and bruised I laid in the lush grass staring at the stars.
 I could see Venus shining Her brilliant light among the twinkling backdrop.
 I whispered a short prayer to Her thanking her for the things the army gave me - money, and when I retired, a home.
 I hadn't heard any commands for hours.
 It was the perfect time for a short nap...

 Grant: Rise and shine Jem.